Shosheasanin/Digital--Twin-Project/README.md

 ```bash
 streamlit run app.py
 ```
+##project explanation
+This project predicts whether water is potable or not using machine learning.
+The dataset contains water quality parameters such as pH, hardness, solids, chloramines, sulfate, conductivity, organic carbon, trihalomethanes and turbidity.
+A Random Forest Classifier is trained on the dataset to classify water as safe or unsafe.
+The project is built using Python, Streamlit, Pandas, Scikit-learn and Plotly.
 ## Usage Flow

 1. **Upload Data** tab → upload your CSV or click "Load Sample Data"